What is an Acoustical Consultant?

 Good speech intelligibility, on the other hand, leads to increased understanding.
 This is especially important in educational spaces where studies have shown that well-designed acoustics promote better learning from preschoolers to university students.
 Examples of how acoustics impact K-12 learning are featured in School Planning & Management Magazine’s article, “Acoustical Considerations for 21st-Century K-12 Learning Environments.”

-Kemper went on to explain that not only can a client save money by hiring an acoustical consultant early in the design process, but the acoustics of a given space can also be tailored during design to better support the desired function of the space.
+In fact, a client can not only save money by hiring an acoustical consultant early in the design process, but the acoustics of a given space can also be tailored during design to better support the desired function of the space.
 A space being used for speech, such as a classroom, needs to have less sound reflecting back so that the speaker’s words are heard clearly.

 Tailoring design is clearly showcased in the training room at IP Design Group’s headquarters.
 Below, a computer model created through Odeon, displays how the sound (emanating from the source represented by the red dot in the graphic to the right) bounces most prominently off the back wall.
 To lessen the impact of the sound reflection, the acoustical team tailored the space to include specialized projection screens.
 These allow the sound to travel through the screens and be absorbed by the insulation installed behind, resulting in better speech intelligibility.